TYPO3-extensions/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - [BUGFIX] Fix the "Illegal link configuration." check
 - [BUGFIX] Fix the security rule to allow the redirect but disallow the direct access
 - [TASK] Format the htaccess file (one comment)
+- [TASK] Migrate Cookie related stuff to the CookieUtility

 2015-09-09 Tim Lochmüller <tim@fruit-lab.de>